ant-media/ant-media-documentation/docs/guides/recording-live-streams/s3-integration-http-forwarding.md

+---
-# S3 Integration and HTTP Forwarding
+title: S3 Integration and HTTP Forwarding
+sidebar_position: 3
+---

 In this document, we are going to see how we can record streams to S3-compatible systems(AWS, OVH, Digital Ocean etc.) and Configure HTTP forwarding.